sys13/perzenel/README.md

 1. Edit settings_prod.json with your own information
 1. Add your location info to settings_prod.js by copying embed code from maps.google.comm
 1. (optional) Edit the favicon in public/favicon and client/main.html
+1. Run it locally with 'meteor --settings settings_dev.json'
 1. Change the site names in deploy.sh
 1. Deploy it with: 'sh ./deploy prod'
 1. Reset your password at /forgot-password